SekharSunkara6/Movie-Web-Application/README.md

 ## Features

 - User authentication(Sign In/Sign Up).
-- Movie Search using OMDP API.
+- Movie Search using OMDB API.
 - Creating Playlist by adding movies.
 - Displaying all playlists together
 - View all movies of any playlist.